-Changes at ArcGIS Desktop 10
+Changes at ArcGIS for Desktop 10

 - ArcMap is starting to utilize WPF windows (attribute table window, view item description window, etc.).
 WPF windows are treated as bitmaps by RDP/ICA as opposed to rendering via draw commands and may result in increased network traffic. - At ArcGIS 10 user templates are stored separately based on version (e.g., C:\Documents and Settings\<user>\Application Data\Esri\Desktop10.0).
-This should help situations where a Citrix farm is supporting multiple ArcGIS versions with the same user profiles (i.e., template files, etc., are not compatible between ArcGIS releases). - The SQL Server Native Client is installed as part of the core ArcGIS installation (required for Direct Connect with SQL Server using ArcGIS 10). - ArcGIS Desktop Help now launches at 10 from within ArcMap (bug at 9.3).
+This should help situations where a Citrix farm is supporting multiple ArcGIS versions with the same user profiles (i.e., template files, etc., are not compatible between ArcGIS releases). - The SQL Server Native Client is installed as part of the core ArcGIS installation (required for Direct Connect with SQL Server using ArcGIS 10).

-Changes at ArcGIS Desktop 10
+Changes at ArcGIS for Desktop 10

 - Background geoprocessing is the default configuration and launches an ArcSOCP.exe process on the server.
 This new functionally will allow parallel geoprocessing and interactive user processing.
-Need to consider this when doing capacity planning, etc. - Service Pack 1 added a registry switch to disable WPF based dockable windows.
-Moving these windows within a thin-client environment can result in large amounts of network traffic (due to constant display refreshes). http://resources.arcgis.com/content/kbase?fa=articleShow&d=38474 - Prior to ArcGIS 10, ArcCatalog ignored the configuration when a GPO/policy was configured to hide the C: drive.
-At 10, by default, ArcCatalog has no connection to the C drive and the dialog to make a connection to the C drive respects the group policy.
+Need to consider this when doing capacity planning, etc. - ArcGIS for Desktop 10, Service Pack 1 added a registry switch to disable WPF based dockable windows.
+Moving these windows within a thin-client environment can result in large amounts of network traffic (due to constant display refreshes).

+http://resources.arcgis.com/content/kbase?fa=articleShow&d=38474